codedance/jquery.AreYouSure/README.md

-Are You Sure?  - A light "dirty forms" JQuery Plugin!
+Are You Sure? - A light "dirty forms" JQuery Plugin
 ======
 **Version:** 1.7

 *Are-you-sure* (```jquery.are-you-sure.js```) is simple light-weight "dirty form" JQuery Plugin for modern browsers.
 It helps prevent users from losing